SettleAPI/settle-api-description/docs/1. Introduction/a.interacting-with-the-settle-api.md

 ## A Note on Settle API Users

-All requests to the Settle API must include an `X-Settle-User` header.
+All merchant requests to the Settle API must include an `X-Settle-User` header.

 <!-- theme: warning -->
-> #### Exception
->
-> Except when an Integrator is acting as a proxy on behalf of a Merchant client.
-In that case, the `X-Settle-Integrator` header is used instead.
+> When an Integrator is acting as a proxy on behalf of a Merchant client the `X-Settle-Integrator` header is used instead.
 [See above](#a-note-on-settle-api-users).

 API Users are assigned and created by the Merchant through the Settle for Business portal, or by the Integrator using the user endpoint.